 The more market intelligence you have to contextualize your decision making, the better positioned you are to outperform competitors.
 But, that intelligence can only go so far when, in reality, market conditions can turn on a dime.

-Comparing underwriting models to understand how a given deal might perform across financial scenarios is a powerful risk mitigation tool.
+Underwriting model comparison within Dealpath helps firms better manage risk by evaluating potential outcomes, avoiding missteps, and analyzing scenarios with greater precision.
 By viewing deal performance across baseline, bull, bear, and extreme scenarios, you can validate that the deal will pencil and avoid costly missteps–even in the most challenging market conditions.

 Layering this risk mitigation strategy together with your proprietary database of market intelligence offers all the context required to confidently make precise decisions.